5 Minute Read

 "You can’t build a million-dollar net worth without a plan." —Chris Hogan

 Just like you build a house by starting with the foundation, you build wealth by starting with the budgeting basics.
 And then you keep following them.
 When you’re making a lot of money, you don’t stop managing it, right?

-The average millionaire has made a habit of budgeting every month.
-They know what’s coming in and what’s leaving their bank account.
-To this day, Dave Ramsey and his wife still make a monthly budget—a practice they started decades ago.
-If you only remember one thing, remember this: Budgeting is the key to winning with money.
+Average millionaires have made a habit of budgeting every month.
+They know what’s coming in and what’s leaving their bank accounts.
+If you only remember one thing, it should be this: Budgeting is the key to winning with money.
 It’s telling each dollar where to go at the beginning of the month instead of wondering where it all went.

 5. They give.

 Sure, some rich people can be selfish jerks—just like anyone else.
 But the everyday millionaires who live down the street, the ones you don’t even realize are wealthy, are some of the most giving people you’ll ever meet.
 I know because I’ve met a lot of them.
 They work hard, save and respect the ability of others to do the same.

 Whether it’s tithing at church, donating to a charity or just giving to friends and family, these people have generous spirits.
 They realize that the most important thing you can do with wealth is help others.

 That’s actually why they continue building their wealth.
 They realize they can’t take it with them when they die.
 Instead of spending it all on the latest toys, they choose to leave a legacy for the people who mean the most to them.

 Let’s be clear: This idea that wealthy people always live in mega-mansions and wear $500 jeans is a myth.
 Being successful with money is as simple as living a modest lifestyle that follows a few basic principles.
 The more of these habits you follow, the more successful you’ll be with money.
 Just ask Warren Buffett.